lleewwiiss/Distributed-Tensorflow-Template/README.md

     More information here: https://cloud.google.com/ml-engine/docs/tensorflow/using-gpus
     See pricing here: https://cloud.google.com/ml-engine/docs/pricing

-It is required that the data be stored on GCP somewhere in a bucket, and you also need to specify where to export your model and checkpoints to.
+It is required that the data is stored on GCP somewhere in a bucket, and you also need to specify what bucket to export your model and checkpoints to.
 Ensure that any additional packages your model needs are defined in [setup.py](setup.py) and make sure you aren't specifying packages that are already part of ml-engine (https://cloud.google.com/ml-engine/docs/tensorflow/runtime-version-list)
 - ### Usage